zs0302/Leary-lab-manual/README.md

     * Step 6: Last step is to attend a new employee registration.
 Welcome back to Leary - Ortho Biostats Lab!

 ## GitHub
+Github is a hosting serveice.
+Projects on GitHub can be accessed and manipulated using the standard Git command-line interface and all of the standard Git commands work with it.
+GitHub also allows registered and non-registered users to browse public repositories on the site.
+All members must register an account in order to contribute to discussion and manage repository.

 ## Outlook
 Outlook is primarily an email application, it also includes a calendar, task manager, contact manager, note taking, journal, and web browsing.